eigenfoo/cryptics/docs/datasheet.md

 ### Will older versions of this dataset continue to be supported/hosted/maintained?

-Older versions of the data will _not_ be supported, hosted or maintained.
+No. Unfortunately, I have neither the time nor inclination to support, host or maintain previous versions of the data.

 ### If others want to extend/augment/build on/contribute to this dataset, is there a mechanism for them to do so?